Welcome to The Storied Recipe!

 Which Red Chili Powder?

 - I used this Kashmiri Chili Power which Dyutima Jha introduced me to.
-It’s prized in India for it’s color and flavor.
+It’s prized in India for its color and flavor.

 Limes